-Spider-Man 4 release date, cast, leaks and theories, and everything else we know about the Marvel movie
+Spider-Man: Brand New Day release date, cast, trailer, and everything else we know about the new Marvel movie

 The Spider-Man 4 release date is July 31, 2026, with the movie releasing as part of Marvel Phase 6.

 It was originally slated for July 24 before it was pushed back a week, possibly to avoid clashing with Christopher Nolan's The Odyssey, which also stars Tom Holland and is due to be released on July 17.
-Filming is set to kick off sometime this summer – in other words, very, very soon.

 Bringing all the latest movie news, features, and reviews to your inbox

-Tom Holland and Stranger Things star Sadie Sink were the first confirmed cast members for Spider-Man 4, with Sink's role is still being kept under wraps (although fans think she might be playing Jean Grey).
-Zendaya will be back as MJ Watson and Jacob Batalon is returning as Ned, but it's unclear what kind of role they would play, as they won't know who Peter is after the events of No Way Home.
+Tom Holland and Stranger Things star Sadie Sink were the first confirmed cast members for Spider-Man 4, with Sink's role still being kept under wraps (although fans think she might be playing Jean Grey).
+Zendaya will be back as MJ Watson, and Jacob Batalon is returning as Ned, but it's unclear what kind of role they would play, as they won't know who Peter is after the events of No Way Home.

 As for new characters, Sony boss Amy Pascal teased that "there’s a lot of fantastic female characters" in the movie, so it looks like we can expect some fresh faces to join the cast.
 As for who that could be, you'll have to stay tuned.